Best ISA rates - 1 year fixed

 Although some one-year fixed ISAs permit early access subject to a loss of interest penalty, if it’s likely you’ll dip into your saving pot, it may be easier and more cost-effective to opt for an easy access or notice ISA instead.

-However, if you hold more substantial deposits in your savings accounts and/or are a higher or additional-rate taxpayer, an ISA could be worth considering.
+An ISA may especially be worth considering if you hold substantial deposits in your savings accounts and/or a higher- or additional-rate taxpayer.

 That being said, ISAs often (but not always) pay less than traditional savings accounts, so it’s worth weighing up the tax benefits versus the potential for higher returns.